Saturday, May 30, 2020

 I am not there.
 I have not left.'

-This is the poem by Mary Elizabeth Frye.
-She is said to have written poems inspired by a Jewish girl next door, Margaret Schwarzkopf, who was unable to visit her dying mother in Germany due to the advent of the Nazis.
-The poem is the dead comfort the living.
+This is a poem by Mary Elizabeth Frye.
+She was inspired by her Jewish neighbor, Margaret Schwarzkopf, who couldn’t visit her dying mother in Germany because of the rise of the Nazis.
+The poem is told from the voice of the dead, comforting the living.

-"Mom, you don't have to hover around me anymore.
-Make yourself at home."
+“Mom, you don’t have to stay near me anymore.
+You can rest now.”

 No comments: